vedranaa/nerve-tracking/README.md

  Keyboard input, functionality:
   - (a) Add a new nerve by placing a circle.
 A nerve is added to all slices.
 The added nerve will become the active nerve.
   - (n) Change the active nerve to another already existing nerve.
   - (e) Edit the active nerve in the current slice by dragging the curve.
   - (D, shif+d) Delete the active nerve in all slices.
 Cannot be undone.
   - (f) Fit the active nerve in the current slice to the image data.
 This function uses the active setting for boundary.
   - (c) Copy the active nerve from the current slice to all subsequent slices.
   - (p) Propagate the active nerve from the current slice to all subsequent slices.
 The nerve will be copied and fitted slice-by-slice.
 The current slice will not be affected.
 This function uses the active setting for edge boundary.
   - (b) Change the active setting for a boundary.
-Toggles between three options: *any*, *bright inside*, and *dark inside'.
+Toggles between three options: *any*, *bright inside*, and *dark inside*.
   - (s) Save nerves in a .mat file named *NERVES_XY*.
 Overwrites previously saved nerves.